Aurous/TwitchChat/README.md

 ## Adding customization

-To add your own customization you can start by duplicating the config.default.css or config.default.js files located in configs folder.
+To start you can start by duplicating the config.default.css or config.default.js files located in the configs folder.
 #### config.default.js
 ```javascript
 import Twitch from '../js/twitch.js';